1. HOME

 This product is a joint development with ITES Co.,Ltd.

-• The laser irradiation alignment mechanism supports both wafer-level and chip-level applications.
+• Alignment mechanism supports both wafer-level and chip-level irradiation.

 PL Inspection

-• Image processing algorithms enable the identification and classification of stacking defect locations (buffer layer, drift layer, substrate interface).
+• Image processing algorithms classify defect locations (buffer layer, drift layer, substrate interface).

 Specifications